-Welcome to Lean Manufacturing Tools, this website will educate you as to the various principles of Lean Manufacturing, Its tools and techniques and the people who have been instrumental in its rise.
+Welcome to Lean Manufacturing Tools, this website will educate you as to the various principles of Lean Manufacturing, Its many effective tools and techniques and the people who have been instrumental in its rise.
 This site will also keep you up to date with new developments in the various industries in which lean is being implemented.
 As you scroll down this page you will find brief summaries of the various lean tools and techniques and links to pages where they are described in more detail.

 What Is Lean Manufacturing?